adri17rc/Electricity-Price-Neural-Network/README.md

-##Second Neural Network
+-Second Neural Network

 A further study on the energy production gives another variable, strictly related with the consumption of gas: the CO2 (Carbon Dioxide) allowance emission cost, that is, the price that must be paid to produce a ton of CO2.
 This is regulated by the RDCE UE, the common market to sell and purchase CO2 emission rights.
 The higher the cost of the allowance, the higher the cost of producing electricity in a combined cycle power plant.
 If we check the prices in 2021, an upward trend can be observed.
 ![EUA_2021](https://user-images.githubusercontent.com/96789733/151659565-8084721a-4a21-4371-b767-fc3a15d40540.png)

 In this neural network, two independent variables were used.
 The structure of the neural network was kept, as a further complexity showed no improvent and significantly increased the running time.
 The val_loss function approaches the loss function closer in this case, showing a better fitting of the data.
 Prediction was also more accurate, as the mean relative error got reduced to 18%-19%.
 Yet, the biggest challenge to overcome, is the prediction of highly peaked values, where the model performs poorly.
 As it was explained before, this may obey tendencies not considered in this simple model.
+Predictions tend to overstimate the price when the don't fluctuate much, and underestimate it when it peaks (mainly in October,November and December).

 ![Model_Loss_2](https://user-images.githubusercontent.com/96789733/151778884-a5249018-b598-4585-baf2-0dd9da6692e7.png)![Prediction2](https://user-images.githubusercontent.com/96789733/151778820-d732d8ab-12ec-49bd-be3f-6b7a4ceecd58.png)

-##Conclusions
+-Conclusions

 In general terms, the model performed well fitting the data and predicting the future (1 weak ahead) energy prices.
 However, it is fair to outline some of the possible improvements that could be applied to the model: